-Competence -Learning to Learn Learn to act in variable and unfamiliar contexts; learn to manage learning tasks independently, professionally and ethically Learn to self-evaluate and take responsibility for continuing academic/professional development

-- Take responsibility for personal and professional development. - Act to enhance the personal and professional development of self and others. - 3.
-Demonstrate a commitment to lifelong learning. - Contribute to the learning experiences of colleagues through support, supervision and teaching. - 5.
-Educate and support women, their families and the wider community to maintain and promote health. - Provide mentorship, preceptorship, teaching, facilitation and professional Supervisory skills for midwives and other health care professionals.

-- Identify personal learning needs and the steps needed to meet them. - Reflect critically on midwifery practice in order to improve it in self and others. - Undertake complex and sustained analysis of subject matter and provide a balanced, logical and coherent conclusion. - Continually evaluate the personal contribution to the current body of midwifery knowledge in practice. - 5.
-Utilise lifelong learning skills to continue to develop knowledge applied to midwifery practice. - Explore beyond scope of practice, developing effective and Innovative midwifery practice. - Demonstrate a commitment to advancing the body of knowledge in midwifery practice.

-Competence - Insight Express a comprehensive internalised, personal world view manifesting solidarity with others

-Scrutinise and reflect on social norms and relationships and act to change them

-- Provide and articulate professional and ethical midwifery practice.
-Safe and effective practice requires a sound underpinning of theoretical knowledge that informs practice and is in turn informed by that practice. - 2.
-Practice in accordance with legislation affecting midwifery practice. - Practice within the limits of own competence and take measures to develop own competence. - Demonstrate an understanding and consciousness of professional midwifery practice issues by reflecting on experience. - Generate and contribute to the development of clinical standards and guidelines. - Use relevant knowledge to support and enhance midwifery knowledge and practice.

-- Identify and implement action to improve midwifery practice and initiate change. - Identify and critically evaluate ethical issues and work with others to resolve them. - Develop the ability to be political within and outside of his/her employing organisation. - Challenge assumptions and question values, beliefs and policies underpinning maternity care at the individual, team and organisational level. - Actively contribute to the quality of care through research that can advance midwifery and maternity care knowledge. - Develop advanced communication skills to present balanced arguments. - present structured, rational and evidenced coherent arguments using appropriate strategies. - engage confidently in an academic and multi-professional debate.
+Competence - Learning to Learn Learn to act in variable and unfamiliar contexts; learn to manage learning tasks independently, professionally and ethically Learn to self-evaluate and take responsibility for continuing academic/professional development LEVEL 8 LEVEL 9 The graduate should be able to: Take responsibility for personal and professional development.
+Act to enhance the personal and professional development of self and others.
+The graduate should be able to:1.
+Identify personal learning needs and the steps needed to meet them.2.
+Reflect critically on midwifery practice in order to improve it in self and others.
+Demonstrate a commitment to lifelong learning.
+Contribute to the learning experiences of colleagues through support, supervision and teaching.
+Educate and support women, their families and the wider community to maintain and promote health.
+Provide mentorship, preceptorship, teaching, facilitation and professional Supervisory skills for midwives and other health care professionals.
+Undertake complex and sustained analysis of subject matter and provide a balanced, logical and coherent conclusion.
+Continually evaluate the personal contribution to the current body of midwifery knowledge in practice.
+Utilise lifelong learning skills to continue to develop knowledge applied to midwifery practice.
+Explore beyond scope of practice, developing effective and Innovative midwifery practice.
+Demonstrate a commitment to advancing the body of knowledge in midwifery practice.
+Competence - Insight Express a comprehensive internalised, personal world view manifesting solidarity with others Scrutinise and reflect on social norms and relationships and act to change them LEVEL 8 LEVEL 9 The graduate should be able to: Provide and articulate professional and ethical midwifery practice.
+Safe and effective practice requires a sound underpinning of theoretical knowledge that informs practice and is in turn informed by that practice.
+Practice in accordance with legislation affecting midwifery practice.
+Practice within the limits of own competence and take measures to develop own competence.
+Demonstrate an understanding and consciousness of professional midwifery practice issues by reflecting on experience.
+Generate and contribute to the development of clinical standards and guidelines.
+Use relevant knowledge to support and enhance midwifery knowledge and practice.
+The graduate should be able to: Identify and implement action to improve midwifery practice and initiate change.
+Identify and critically evaluate ethical issues and work with others to resolve them.
+Develop the ability to be political within and outside of his/her employing organisation.
+Challenge assumptions and question values, beliefs and policies underpinning maternity care at the individual, team and organisational level.
+Actively contribute to the quality of care through research that can advance midwifery and maternity care knowledge.
+Develop advanced communication skills to present balanced arguments.

+engage confidently in an academic and multi-professional debate.